isomerpages/govtech-corp/media/technews/_posts/2019-10-31-post-Ideas abound at the ‘Build On, Singapore 2019’ hackathon.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Students from post-secondary institutions to devise digital solutions for a smart nation at the inaugural ‘Build On, Singapore 2019’ hackathon." src="/images/technews/Build_On__Singapore_2019.jpg">
 </div>
-<h3>Students from post-secondary institutions put their heads together to devise digital solutions for a smart nation at the inaugural ‘Build On, Singapore 2019’ hackathon.</h3>
+<p>Students from post-secondary institutions put their heads together to
+devise digital solutions for a smart nation at the inaugural ‘Build On, Singapore 2019’ hackathon.</p>
 <p>Transforming Singapore into a smart nation is no easy feat—it takes both
 technology and talent, and both were on display at the inaugural ‘Build On, Singapore 2019’ hackathon.</p>